rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

 ## Process sequence
 Brief description of E-REDES data lifecycle:

   1. The data is downloaded using dynamic web scraping on the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/explore/?sort=modified) site using the 'Selenium' library.
-The process involves navigating to the 'Download' tab on each indicator's page and executing the download link to retrieve the data in CSV format.
-One CSV file is obtained per indicator.
+The process involves navigating to the 'Download' tab on each indicator's page and executing the download link to retrieve the data in CSV format. *One CSV file is obtained per indicator*.

-  2. The required metadata is extracted by web scraping the metadata from each indicator's interactive card.
-All the metadata is compiled into a single file for all the indicators.
+  2. The required metadata is extracted by web scraping the metadata from each indicator's interactive card. *All the metadata is compiled into a single file for all the indicators*.

   <div align="center">